geraintpalmer/cm/chapters/session05.md

 {0, 1, 2, 4, 7, 9, 11, 19, 27, 29}
 {% endhighlight %}

-So Shed Josie only need to broadcast in 10 cities to reach every one of the 30 targeted cities.
+So Josie's Shed only needs to broadcast in 10 cities to reach every one of the 30 targeted cities.

 What are those cities?